 According to NFL Sportskeeda, the Cardinals is one of only two groups that were part of the inaugural NFL roster, along with the Chicago Bears and they are also the oldest group in the NFL.
 Since 1988, the franchise was based out of Arizona.

 However, their history traces all the way back to 1898, decades earlier even when the NFL was set.
 Originally, they were known as the Morgan Athletic Club.
-A few decades later the group bought used jerseys in the University of Chicago, which was called the faded color “Cardinal red” by the group founder Chris O’Brien.
+A few decades later the group bought used jerseys at the University of Chicago, which was called the faded color “Cardinal red” by the group founder Chris O’Brien.

 2. Chicago Bears